killerstorm/rell/Language_Database.md

 `user @ { name = 'Bill', company = 'Microsoft' }` - returns a specific user (all conditions must match)

-Class attributes can be resolved implicitly by name or type:
+Class attributes can be matched implicitly by name or type:

 ```
 val ms = company @ { name = 'Microsoft' };